LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 A typical simulation would compare at least two programs: a reference program and one or more test programs.
 Including a baseline program is also necessary.

 - `baseline program`: The program against which mitigation is estimated for reference and test programs (mitigation = baseline emissions - LDAR emissions).
 Typically involves running LDAR-Sim in the absence of a formal LDAR program (commonly denoted as 'P_none').
-Even without a formal LDAR program, leaks are eventually removed from the simulation due to operator rounds (e.g., AVO), routine maintenance, refits and retrofits, or other factors.
+Even without a formal LDAR program, emissions are eventually removed from the simulation due to operator rounds (e.g., AVO), routine maintenance, refits and retrofits, or other factors.
 - `reference program`: The program against which test programs are compared (e.g., to establish equivalency).
 The reference program is often defined by regulations that require the use of OGI (commonly denoted 'P_OGI').
 - `test programs`: A custom alternative program that the user wants to evaluate.
 Commonly denoted using 'P_' + program name (e.g., 'P_aircraft', 'P_GasCompanyX', 'P_drone', etc.).